On Windows the background screen is called the desktop. It is accessible from anywhere in Windows by either…

 Open PowerShell window here.

-To configure your Desktop, right click anywhere on the Desktop that is not a shortcut and specify the settings you’d like.
-Here are some settings that I use:
+To configure your Desktop, Right click an open spot on it and specify the settings that you would like.
+Here are some of the Desktop View > settings I use:

-With the above settings, I can use drag and drop
+With the above settings, I can drag and drop my shortcuts and arrange them however I like.